RedBearLab/RBL_CC3200/README.md

 The uploader program -- cc3200prog.exe requires ftdxx.dll to run, already included in this add-on, but if you have any problems, download and install [CC3200 LaunchPack Driver](http://energia.nu/guide/guide_windows/) to try.

-**Note that you do not need any driver for OSX and Linux platforms.**
+**Note that you do not need any driver for the OSX and Linux platforms.**

-## Start Coding
+## Starting Coding

-Now you can develop the RedBearLab CC3200 firmware using Energia IDE.
+Now you can develop the RedBearLab CC3200 firmware using the Energia IDE.
 Enjoy it!

-## Updating MK20 Interface Firmware
+## Updating MK20 Interface Firmware (optional)

 The MK20 firmware provides USB CDC to the system to download sketch to the CC3200.